-- vascular (heart) disease
+- vascular heart disease

-Your doctor may also check to see if you have
+Your doctor may also check to see if you have:

-- CT scan (cross-sectional X-rays)of the chest
+- a CT scan of your chest

 - blood cultures

-- a complete blood count (CBC)
+- a complete blood count

-- culture of the pericardial fluid
+- a culture of the pericardial fluid

-- gram stain of the pericardial fluid
+- a gram stain of the pericardial fluid

-Your doctor may also prescribe medications, including
+Your doctor may also prescribe medications, including:

 - antibiotics to treat the infection